 Lee Smith is a co-founder of Gatehouse, the go-to IC agency.
-Similarly to Mike’s vocation, Lee’s company helps organizations, leaders and managers engage, motivate and inspire their people.
+Similar to Mike’s vocation, Lee’s company helps organizations, leaders, and managers engage, motivate, and inspire their people.
 With more than a decade of experience in business, Gatehouse manages to unlock employee engagement through creative training services and sessions.

 Lee’s Twitter account covers a diverse range of topics with different approaches to internal communication challenges that companies worldwide face today.
 Find Lee at @gatehousegroup and we guarantee you will find something of interest to you.